tmolbergen/Touch10/PexipVMR/README.md

 *Please note that this macro has not been fully tested and could prove to not function correctly...
 Use at own risk...*
+*This macro was not created by a developer, therefore the code looks like a spaghetti mess thrown together*

 - **Functionality**: This macro allows a user to control the layout on a by using a Pexip VMR
 - **Requirements**: Endpoint has to be registered on CUCM or be in a call with a known Pexip VMR